loopbackio/loopback.io/pages/en/contrib/navgroup.md

 {% include see-also.html content=navgroup_content %}
 ```
 {% endraw %}

+The logic in the navgroup removes the link to the
+current page.
+That is, the see also box links only to other pages in
+the navgroup (not the current page the user is viewing).

 You have to create a navgroup markdown file for each navgroup you want to create.